 Get your cup of coffee, and let’s get started!

-How to structure a blog post to get a higher ranking on search engines
+How to structure a blog post to get on Google’s first page

 1. Find what your audience is searching for